skyfielders/python-skyfield/skyfield/documentation/time.rst

     0.0

-Did you notice how negative years work?
+Did you notice how negative years work — that we expressed 4714 BC using the negative number `-4713`?
 People still counted by starting at one, not zero, when the scholar Dionysius Exiguus created the eras BC and AD in around the year AD 500.